Resources

 Tax

 Payments from this lawsuit are not taxable.
-These payments compensate for abuse and harms at federal Indian Day Schools or federal Day Schools.
+These payments compensate for abuse and harms at Federal Indian Day Schools or Federal Day Schools.
 The Canada Revenue Agency makes it clear that litigation damages for personal injuries are not taxable income.

 OAS and Guaranteed Income Supplement